SharePoint/sp-dev-training-spfx-spcontent/Demos/03-mockdata/README.md

     ![Screenshot of the SharePoint workbench toolbox](../../Images/add-webpart-03.png)

-1. The web part will appear on the page with a four buttons and no data in the list:
+1. The web part will appear on the page with four buttons and no data in the list:

     ![Screenshot of the web part with all buttons](../../Images/all-buttons.png)